 - Begin eating different foods gradually as you heal.

 - Give yourself several weeks before eating anything crunchy or spicy.

-It is of the utmost importance that you work with a trusted and qualified dental team for your ridge augmentation.
+It is of the utmost importance that you work with a trusted and qualified dental team for your procedure.
 The periodontists at Lovett Dental Webster are board-certified and thoroughly trained in ridge augmentation services, along with additional periodontic services, including:

 We’re committed to delivering lasting results for our patients and making the entire experience as pleasant as possible.
-Our dentists understand that many people have anxieties about dental procedures and are always happy to listen to all your concerns and offer peace of mind.
+Our dentists understand that many people have anxieties about dental procedures.
+Furthermore, we are always happy to listen to all your concerns and offer peace of mind.
 Sedation dentistry is available for anyone who needs it, including oral sedation and IV sedation, and nitrous oxide.

 If you’ve lost a tooth or had a tooth removed, ridge augmentation is a key part of the recovery process.
-Ridge augmentation is a safe and effective procedure that can restore dental health and stave off deterioration in your jawbone after tooth extraction.
-Contact Lovett Dental Webster today at 832.909.1469, or contact us online to learn more about our ridge augmentation services or schedule a consultation.
+This treatment is a safe and effective procedure that can restore dental health and stave off deterioration in your jawbone after tooth extraction.
+Call Lovett Dental Webster today at 832.909.1469, or contact us online.
+Doing so will allow you to learn more about our ridge augmentation services or schedule a consultation.
 Our team is committed to your and your family’s oral health.